 True Panels® are insulated with a double-faced foil, extruded polyisocyanurate foam core.
 The sheets of polyiso are sealed in place with a bead of expanding foam insulation.
 The exterior sheathing material is 1/2″ ZIP System® Sheathing for the walls and 5/8″ ZIP System® Sheathing for the roof.

-Common Questions about True Wall and Roof Panels
+Common questions about the True Wall and Roof Panels